Skip to content

 Purpose

-As described in the main Manual Testing topic, sometimes it is not possible to automate the testing of a specific application, however Rapise is also a powerful manual test generation system that can help you create test cases 5x faster than simply creating test cases by hand step by step.
+As described in the main Manual Testing topic, sometimes it is not possible to automate the testing of a specific application; however, Rapise is also a powerful manual test generation system that can help you create test cases 5x faster than simply creating test cases manually, step by step.

-This section describes how you can record a set of steps automatically by simply using the application being tested.
-Unlike an automated test however, Rapise will store a human-readable description of what was performed along with a screenshot, rather than actual computer code that can be played back by a computer.
+This section describes how you can automatically record a set of steps by simply using the application being tested.
+Unlike an automated test, however, Rapise stores a human-readable description of the actions performed, along with a screenshot, rather than actual computer code that can be played back.

 Step 1 - Creating a New Test

-To start manual testing, simply create your test as normal using the New Test dialog box.
-Then once the test has been created, click on the Tools > Manual Steps menu and then you will be taken to the Manual Editor with the Manual Test Toolbar visible:
+To start manual testing, create your test as normal using the New Test dialog box.
+Once the test has been created, click Tools > Manual Steps.
+This will take you to the Manual Editor with the Manual Test Toolbar visible:

 Manual Toolbar